baychub/open_model_zoo/demos/interactive_face_detection_demo/README.md

 ![example](./interactive_face_detection.gif)

+This demo showcases an object detection task applied to face recognition using sequence of neural networks.

 @sphinxdirective

 .. tab:: C++

-   This demo showcases Object Detection task applied for face recognition using sequence of neural networks.
-   Async API can improve overall frame-rate of the application, because rather than wait for inference to complete, the application can continue operating on the host while accelerator is busy.
+   Async API can improve overall frame-rate of the application because rather than wait for inference to complete, the application can continue operating on the host while the accelerator is busy.
    This demo executes five parallel infer requests for the Age/Gender Recognition, Head Pose Estimation, Emotions Recognition, Facial Landmarks Detection and Antispoofing Classifier networks that run simultaneously.
-You can use a set of the following pre-trained models with the demo:

 .. tab:: C++ G-API

-   This demo showcases Object Detection task applied for face recognition using sequence of neural networks.
    The pipeline is based on the `G-API framework <https://docs.opencv.org/master/d0/d1e/gapi.html>`_.
-This demo executes six `kernels <https://docs.opencv.org/master/d0/d25/gapi_kernel_api.html>`_, five of them infer networks and another one is a postprocessing kernel.
+This demo executes six `kernels <https://docs.opencv.org/master/d0/d25/gapi_kernel_api.html>`_, five of which are infer networks and the remaining one a postprocessing kernel.
    This demo executes the Face Detection, Age/Gender Recognition, Head Pose Estimation, Emotions Recognition, and Facial Landmarks Detection networks.

+@endsphinxdirective

 You can use a set of the following pre-trained models with the demo:

-@sphinxdirective

-* `face-detection-adas-0001`, which is a primary detection network for finding faces
+* `face-detection-adas-0001` is a primary detection network for finding faces
-* `age-gender-recognition-retail-0013`, which is executed on top of the results of the first model and reports estimated age and gender for each detected face
+* `age-gender-recognition-retail-0013` is executed on top of the results of the first model and reports estimated age and gender for each detected face
-* `head-pose-estimation-adas-0001`, which is executed on top of the results of the first model and reports estimated head pose in Tait-Bryan angles
+* `head-pose-estimation-adas-0001` is executed on top of the results of the first model and reports estimated head pose in Tait-Bryan angles
-* `emotions-recognition-retail-0003`, which is executed on top of the results of the first model and reports an emotion for each detected face
+* `emotions-recognition-retail-0003` is executed on top of the results of the first model and reports an emotion for each detected face
-* `facial-landmarks-35-adas-0002`, which is executed on top of the results of the first model and reports normed coordinates of estimated facial landmarks
+* `facial-landmarks-35-adas-0002` is executed on top of the results of the first model and reports normed coordinates of estimated facial landmarks
-* `anti-spoof-mn3`, which is executed on top of the results of the first model and reports estimated probability whether spoof or real face is shown
+* `anti-spoof-mn3` is executed on top of the results of the first model and reports estimated probability whether spoof or real face is shown

-Other demo objectives are:
+Other demo objectives:

 * Video as input support via OpenCV\*
 * Visualization of the resulting face bounding boxes from Face Detection network
 * Visualization of age/gender, spoof/real, head pose, emotion information, and facial landmarks positions for each detected face

-OpenCV is used to draw resulting bounding boxes, labels, and other information.
+OpenCV is used to draw resulting bounding boxes, labels, and other information in the output video.
 You can copy and paste this code without pulling Inference Engine demo helpers into your application.

 ## How It Works